it-application-modernization/pot-documentation/APIC-labs/Developer-Portal/ReadMe.md

 # 3. Register a Test Application <a name="register_app"></a>

 1\.
 You can explore various sections in the Developer Portal.
-Click on **Explore API Products**. if you're logged with the Consumer Account you created in the prerequisites, you will see
+Click on **View All** under Explore API Products. if you're logged with the Consumer Account you created in the prerequisites, you will see

-![alt text][pic37]

-If you're logged in with the admin credential provided to you by your instructor, you will see

 ![alt text][pic12]